aminem0/dwc-owl-rdf/README.md

 ![Directed graph for the turtles dataset](images/complete/turtle-directed-graph.png)

 - **Lessons learned**: Individual movement data map naturally to the DwC-OWL ontology when each tracked animal is represented as its own instance of `dwc:Organism`.
 These data will become increasingly important as global networks, such as [Move-BON](https://geobon.org/move-bon/), expand efforts to standardize, aggregate, and share animal tracking information.

-### Joseph Rock herbarium

-Both [the GBIF endpoint](https://serv.biokic.asu.edu/pacific/portal/content/dwca/HAW_DwC-A.zip) and [the alternative identifier link](https://serv.biokic.asu.edu/pacific/portal/collections/misc/collprofiles.php?collid=1) are dead.
-The collection's [link on iDigBio](https://portal.idigbio.org/portal/recordsets/959c0dc4-fcf3-477e-af63-c00a005dbc0a) shows a collection with a differing amount of occurrences.
-Likewise, visiting [the University of Hawaiʻi at Mānoa webpage](https://manoa.hawaii.edu/herbarium/) gives no link to visit the digitized collection.
-Consequently, there seems to be no direct way to obtain the dataset than through the method described above.

 ## Value of revisiting datasets